Planning a trip to New Orleans? Great choice! Today I’m sharing everything you need to know before visiting New Orleans for the first time.

 St. Louis Cemetery No. 1 is one of the oldest, most famous, and most haunted cemeteries in New Orleans.
 Plus, it’s just blocks away from the French Quarter, making it easy to access.

-6. Spending the whole trip exploring the French Quarter
+6. Don’t spend your whole trip in the French Quarter

 Want to explore beyond New Orleans?
-Here are some fun activities you can do:
+Here are some popular daytrips:

 7. Avoid eating at tourist trap restaurants…except for this one

 Take a minute to do a little planning before your trip.
-Check reviews on Yelp or TripAdvisor to see if there’s a good restaurant near where you’ll be staying or hanging out that day.
+Check reviews on Google or TripAdvisor to see if there’s a good restaurant nearby.

 8. If you go during Mardi Gras, don’t pick up beads from the ground